-Tuberculosis is one of the serious public health problems in India.
+Tuberculosis is one of the serious public health problem in India.
 It is vast and estimated that up to 40% of the population is infected.
 Which is responsible for morbidity and mortality in children in develop countries.
-The frequency of paediatric age group is 1-6 per thousand years [1].
-Mainly mycobacterium tuberculosis involves in lungs, peripheral lymphnodes, CNS and bones[2].
+The frequency of paediatric age group is 1-6 per thousand years 1.
+Mainly mycobacterium tuberculosis involves in lungs, peripheral lymphnodes, CNS and bones2.
 In general, abdominal Tuberculosis (ATB) is the sixth mainly recurrent extrapulmonary site.
-It may occupy the gastrointestinal tract, peritoneum, lymph nodes or solid viscera and represent up to twelve percentage of extrapulmonary TB from total TB infectious cases[3].
-After the upgrading of specific medication, gastrointestinal concern has decreased from a high of 55%-90% to 25% in patients with active pulmonary TB [4].
+It may occupy the gastrointestinal tract, peritoneum, lymph nodes or solid viscera and represent up to twelve percentage of extrapulmonary TB from total TB infectious cases3.

+After the upgrading of specific medication, gastrointestinal concern has decreased from a high of 55%-90% to 25% in patients with active pulmonary TB 4.
 Until now, the variable clinical manifestations of abdominal tuberculosis (ATB) persist to dispute with the physician in its diagnosis and therapy.
 In the paediatric age group, there were the clinical manifestations may differ from individuals of the adults.

 The number of cases the children's incapacity to define their problems exactly contributes to this challenge.
-In present study of patients that ATB, caused by its indolent course, may present late and delay in its treatment is likely. investigational data.
+In present study of patients that ATB, caused by its indolent course, may present late and delay in its treatment is likely.
+The difficulty is worsened by the limited accessibility of exact and complicated diagnostic tests in developing countries.
+In most often, a working diagnosis has to be made on strong clinical suspicion and on supportive investigational data.

-Corresponding Author :- T.V.
-Siddhartha Reddy Email:- drpebyreddy@gmail.com
+Corresponding Author :- Dr. C R Reshma Email:- drjournal2021@gmail.com